 - 1/2 cup gluten free rolled oats

-- 1 T coconut flour (can sub for 1 T oat flour or almond flour)
+- 1 tablespoon coconut flour can sub for 1 T oat flour or almond flour

-- 1 T ground flax (can sub for chia seeds)
+- 1 tablespoon ground flax can sub for chia seeds

 - In a cereal bowl or small container, combine your rolled oats, coconut flour, vanilla protein powder, ground flax, sea salt and mix well.
 Add 1/2 cup first, vanilla extract and mix well.
 If mixture is too crumbly (it may be due to coconut flour and protein powder), add extra dairy free milk until an inch or so remains above the oats.
 Add 1 tablespoon of the salted peanuts and refrigerate for at least an hour, or overnight.